↝ OWC / MacSales.com... ↜

 - Good diesel engine oil must deal with fuel accretion aka “fuel dilution”, that is, leakage into the crankcase oil during normal operation.
 5W-30 oil is way too 'thin' and is quickly diluted to an even thinner oil by diesel fuel.
-Fuel accretion in an engine not properly broken in (a near certainty given very poor oil at time of sale) can be quite high.
+Fuel accretion in an engine not properly broken in (a near certainty given 5W30 in the crankcase upon delivery) can be quite high.
 Ever get a “too much oil” warning?
 That’s almost certainly fuel accretion.
 This happened to me right after an oil change at the Mercedes dealer—a DPF burnoff cycle occurred, which inject a lot more fuel, which then entered the crankcase oil, which then was more volume than what had just been filled = too much engine oil volume warning.

 - Good diesel engine oil needs to deal with soot load.